-My approach to my personal office hours (as required beyond your Friday discussion group) is to be as flexible as possible; when I am not lecturing, I am usually in the Economics office, or available via email.
+My approach to my personal office hours is to be as flexible as possible; when I am not lecturing, I am usually in the Economics office, or available via email.
 So, if you want to meet with me, the best thing to do is send me a mail, and we'll find a jointly agreeable time to do so. steve.bannister@econ.utah.edu.